Nate Shannon

-Nate Shannon is a former Democratic member of the Michigan House of Representatives.
+Nate Shannon is an American former politician who was a Democratic Party member of the Michigan House of Representatives.
 He represented the 25th district from 2019 to 2022 and the 58th district from 2023 to 2025.
 Before being elected as a state representative, Shannon worked as a high school teacher, following in the footsteps of his public school teacher parents.